Richard E. Cavazos

-Richard Edward Cavazos (January 31, 1929 – October 29, 2017) was a United States Army four-star general.
+Richard Edward Cavazos (31 January 1929 – 29 October 2017) was a United States Army four-star general.
 He was a Korean War recipient of the Distinguished Service Cross as a first lieutenant and advanced in rank to become the United States Army's first Hispanic four-star general.
 During the Vietnam War, as a lieutenant colonel, Cavazos was awarded a second Distinguished Service Cross.
 In 1976, Cavazos became the first Mexican-American to reach the rank of brigadier general in the United States Army.
-Cavazos served for thirty-three years, with his final command as head of the United States Army Forces Command.
-On May 25, 2022, The Naming Commission recommended that Fort Hood be renamed to Fort Cavazos, in recognition of Gen. Cavazos's military service.
-Defense Secretary Lloyd Austin ordered the renaming on October 6, 2022.
+Cavazos served for 33 years, with his final command as head of the United States Army Forces Command.
+On 25 May 2022, The Naming Commission recommended that Fort Hood be renamed to Fort Cavazos, in recognition of Cavazos' military service.
+Defense Secretary Lloyd Austin ordered the renaming on 6 October 2022.
+The re-designation as Fort Cavazos occurred on 9 May 2023.
+Cavazos' Korean War Distinguished Service Cross was upgraded to the Medal of Honor and posthumously awarded to him on 3 January 2025.

 Early life and education

-Richard Cavazos, a Mexican-American, was born on January 31, 1929, in Kingsville, Texas.
-His brother is former United States Secretary of Education, Lauro Cavazos.
+Richard Cavazos, a Mexican-American, was born on 31 January 1929, in Kingsville, Texas.
+His brother was former United States Secretary of Education, Lauro Cavazos.
 He earned a Bachelor of Science degree in geology from Texas Technological College (now Texas Tech University) in 1951, where he played on the football team and was a distinguished graduate of the Reserve Officers' Training Corps program.
 He received further military education at the Command and General Staff College, the British Army Staff College, the Armed Forces Staff College, and the United States Army War College.
 He received basic officer training at Fort Benning, Georgia, followed by training at Airborne School.
 He then deployed to Korea with the 65th Infantry.

 Military career

 Korean War

-During the Korean War, as a member of the 65th Infantry Regiment, a unit of mostly natives of Puerto Rico, he distinguished himself, receiving both the Silver Star and Distinguished Service Cross for his heroic actions.
+During the Korean War, as a member of the 65th Infantry Regiment, a unit of mostly natives of Puerto Rico, he distinguished himself, receiving both Distinguished Service Cross and Silver Star for his heroic actions.
+On January 3, 2025 his DSC was upgraded to the Medal of Honor.

-On February 25, 1953, Cavazos's Company E was attacked by the enemy.
+On 25 February 1953, Cavazos's Company E was attacked by the enemy.
 During the fight against a numerically superior enemy force, Cavazos distinguished himself and received the Silver Star for his actions.
 His company was able to emerge victorious from the battle.
-On June 14, 1953, Cavazos again distinguished himself during an attack on Hill 142, and was awarded the Distinguished Service Cross for his heroic actions on that day.
+On 14 June 1953, Cavazos again distinguished himself during an attack on Hill 142, and was awarded the Distinguished Service Cross for his heroic actions on that day.

-Distinguished Service Cross citation (first award)

-On September 10, 1953, per General Orders No. 832, Cavazos was awarded the Distinguished Service Cross for his actions during the Korean War.
-His citation reads: